 She recommended a local office known for its track record, and suggested I pump in the interim.
 She helped me put together my pump, showed me how to use it, and then suggested a follow-up appointment after the procedure.

 After she left, we went into our typical type-A planning mode.
-My husband sterilized the pump parts and bottles while I got JoJo down for a nap.
+My husband sterilized the breast pump parts and bottles while I got JoJo down for a nap.
 We were both feeling positive — we finally had a plan!
 A solution! — and then it all came crashing down.

 The dentist informed us there was a — wait for it — six-week waiting list.
 They asked if we wanted to be put on a cancellation list, and we agreed.
 We texted the lactation consultant, and her suggestion was to pump every two to three hours to maintain and grow my supply.